 Reaching the edge of Clitheroe, the sportive heads north, climbing up to the top of the Newton Fells before descending to continue onto Slaidburn.
 The return leg across the Forest of Bowland climbs higher than before, granting you glorious views of the Tatham Fells until you reach High Bentham, at which point the route heads east through the village of Hornby.

-Leaving the National Park at Gressingham, the route continues to wind its way north for the final miles until reaching the finish line, where a medal and t-shirt will be given to riders upon completing this rewarding riding test.
+Leaving the Area of Outstanding Natural Beauty at Gressingham, the route continues to wind its way north for the final miles until reaching the finish line, where a medal and t-shirt will be given to riders upon completing this rewarding riding test.

 Although all our rides are non competitive events (i.e. not races), most people still like to know how well they've done.
 With this in mind we will time each participants ride.
 When you complete your ride your time will be calculated and these timings, along with the timing award you achieved, will be displayed on our results page.
 Each rider will receive a timing award of either; bronze, silver or gold, depending on their average speed.
 Of course, some riders aren't bothered about all these awards and just cycle for the experience and stunning scenery.